-We're honored to continue as coordinating partner and fiscal agent for the NH State Council on the Arts' Statewide Arts Education Partnership Conference.
-Registration will open in September.
-We are currently seeking conference workshop proposals; August 23 is the deadline for submission.
-Click here to learn more about the conference, here to submit a proposal.
+We're honored to continue as coordinating partner and fiscal agent for the NH State Council on the Arts' Statewide Arts Education Partnership Conference, which includes a terrific line-up of speakers, workshop leaders, presentations and networking opportunities.
+Registration is now open.
+Click here to learn more about the conference, here to register.

 Our annual Write Now! conference for educators is set for Saturday, April 8, 2017!
 The theme: AMPLIFY!
 Digital Teaching and Learning.
 The presenters: Heinemann authors Katie Muhtaris and Kristin Ziemke.
 The location: Kennett High School, North Conway.
 Katie and Kristin will help amplify your literacy curriculum with guidance on explicitly teaching kids how to be effective digital readers and thinkers; giving students practice with closely reading images, infographics, and video; and emphasizing student ownership and creativity.
 Early-bird cost through September 30 is $35/registrant (breakfast & lunch included), $30 for teachers from AANNH member schools, $25 for AANNH individual members.
 Read more and register here.

 Jude Valentine, our 2016-17 Artist in Residence, spent 5 days in August working on monoprints inspired by tree canopies, waterfalls and other views within the Forest.
 Working from drawings, she completed 5 large prints and worked out some technical challenges.
 She'll be accompanying soil scientists on a soil sample dig this fall and returning in January to complete more work.
 Learn more about Jude here.